Analysis | Inside the Astros’ crazy gamble and the Yankees’ ugly misplay that decided Game 2 of the ALCS

 “He did the right thing.
 He got it to Didi,” Yankees Manager Joe Girardi said.
 “That’s the bottom line.
 He got it to the guy on the field with the best arm.”

-But as Judge’s throw came closer to second base — as opposed to going on a line toward the plate — the infielders had to drift closer to the bag, which created a problem for the Yankees: Gregorius took the throw just behind the bag and spun to throw just as Correa was completing a (perfectly legal) pop-up slide, forcing Gregorius to alter his throw slightly to avoid Correa.
-Although they made incidental contact, there was no interference call, and the Yankees made no attempt to claim Correa had interfered with Gregorius.
+But as Judge’s throw came closer to second base — as opposed to going on a line toward the plate, where Castro and Gregorius had shaded — the infielders had to drift closer to the bag, which altered the angle and created one more problem for the Yankees: Gregorius took the throw just behind the bag and spun to throw just as Correa was completing a (perfectly legal) pop-up slide, forcing Gregorius, like a quarterback feeling the heat of the pass rush, to alter his throw slightly to avoid Correa.
+Although they made incidental contact, there was no interference call, and the Yankees made little attempt to claim Correa had interfered with Gregorius.

-The throw to the plate then short-hopped Sanchez, who — notably — failed to remove his catcher’s mask.
-(He said afterward, “I didn’t think of that.”)
+The throw to the plate then short-hopped Sanchez, who — notably — both failed to remove his catcher’s mask (“I didn’t think of that,” he said afterward) and tried to field the throw with one hand, instead of two.
+As Altuve crossed the plate, setting off a wild celebration for the Astros, the ball still rested in the dirt a few feet in front of Sanchez.

+“We like to put pressure on teams,” Astros Manager A.J.
+Hinch said.
+“Obviously, we run the bases that way.
+We sometimes can be a little too aggressive.
+But man, when it works, that feeling that we applied enough pressure to make a difference is key for us.”

 But there are yet more numbers to consider: There is Altuve’s “Sprint Speed,” as measured by Statcast, of 29.5 feet per second.
 That is well above the MLB average of 27 fps and above even Altuve’s season average of 28 fps.
 There was the — measurable — way in which Altuve, a 5-foot-6 blur of white, gained speed as he circled the bases: 3.62 seconds from first to second, despite the lead of 10.7 feet, 3.33 seconds from second to third and 3.32 from third to home.

-There is almost no imaginable scenario in baseball that could possibly be more exciting than what went down on the final play of Game 2 of the ALCS, both for the situation and the key figures at its center: Chapman pumping hard heat on the mound, Judge lumbering over to cut off the ball in right field, Altuve circling the bases.
+There is almost no imaginable scenario in baseball that could possibly be more exciting than what went down on the final play of Game 2 of the ALCS, both for the situation and the key figures at its center.

 The Yankees should have nailed Altuve at the plate, easily.
 But then again, maybe they never stood a chance.